w3c/wcag-act-rules/content/rules/ff89c9/proposed.md

 #### Passed Example 6

-<a class="example-link" title="Passed Example 6" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ff89c9/1acc47f25d4931c25fe3efbb676af6fd4e2ee57e.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 6" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ff89c9/1acc47f25d4931c25fe3efbb676af6fd4e2ee57e.html">Open in a new tab</a>

 These elements with an [explicit role][] of `listitem` are children in the [accessibility tree][] of an element with their [required context role][] because the [accessibility tree][] mimics the DOM tree across shadow boundaries.